Pit (nuclear weapon): Safety considerations

 Beryllium cladding, while advantageous technically, poses risk for the weapon plant employees.
 Machining the tamper shells produces beryllium and beryllium oxide dust; its inhalation can cause berylliosis.
-By the 1996, the US Department of Energy identified more than 50 cases of chronic berylliosis among nuclear industry employees, including three dozen in the Rocky Flats Plant; several died.
+By 1996, the US Department of Energy identified more than 50 cases of chronic berylliosis among nuclear industry employees, including three dozen in the Rocky Flats Plant; several died.

 After the 1966 Palomares B-52 crash and the 1968 Thule Air Base B-52 crash, the safety of weapons against accidental plutonium dispersal became a concern of US military.

 Fire-resistant pits (FRP) are a safety feature of modern nuclear weapons, reducing plutonium dispersal in case of fire.
 The current pits are designed to contain molten plutonium in temperatures up to 1000 °C, the approximate temperature of a burning aircraft fuel, for several hours.
 Fire-resistant pits would be of no help in cases where pits were scattered around by an explosion; they are used therefore together with insensitive high explosives, which should be resistant to accidental detonation by impact or fire, and undetonable propellants when used in missiles.
 Vanadium cladding was tested for design of fire-resistant pits, but it is unknown if it is in use or only experimental.
 The W87 warhead is an example of a FRP-employing assembly.
 FRP does not, however, provide protection if the pit cladding is mechanically damaged, and may fail if subjected to missile fuel fire, which has a higher burning temperature (about 2000 °C) than does aircraft fuel.
 Severe weight and size constraints may preclude the use of both FRP and insensitive explosives.
 SLBMs, with their size considerations and more energetic and vulnerable fuel, tend to be less safe than ICBMs.

 Other energetic materials in the vicinity of the pit also influence its safety.
 US missile propellants come in two general classes.
 The class 1.3, fire hazard but very difficult to impossible to detonate; an example is 70% ammonium perchlorate, 16% aluminium, and 14% binder.
 The class 1.1, both fire and detonation hazard, is a double-base propellant based on cross-linked polymer, containing 52% HMX, 18% nitroglycerine, 18% aluminium, 4% ammonium perchlorate, and 8% binder.
 The 1.1 propellant has 4% higher specific impulse (about 270 s versus 260 s), giving an 8% longer range for constant burning time.
 The insensitive high explosives are also less powerful, necessitating larger and heavier warheads, which reduces the missile range – or sacrificing some yield.
 The safety/performance tradeoff is especially important for e.g. submarines.
 As of 1990, the Trident SLBMs used both detonable fuel and non-insensitive explosives.